gatariee/gatariee.github.io/_posts/2024-04-11-economic-red-teaming.md

 > from my experience, the binary exploitation portion seemed to be harder than the rest of the lab; so if you're not comfortable with binary exploitation, I'd recommend you to practice some challenges before starting the lab.

-I'll also have to give credit to my friend [@KaligulaSec](https://twitter.com/KaligulaSec) for recommending spamming me with binary exploitation challenges and resources; here are some links: [Nightmare](https://guyinatuxedo.github.io/), [pwnable.tw](https://pwnable.tw/challenge/)
+I'll also have to give credit to my friend [@KaligulaSec](https://twitter.com/KaligulaSec) for spamming me with binary exploitation challenges and resources; here are some links: [Nightmare](https://guyinatuxedo.github.io/), [pwnable.tw](https://pwnable.tw/challenge/)

 ### Tips & Tricks
 Before starting the lab, I would recommend you to have a semi-decent understanding of pivoting as every host except for the very first machine exists on an internal subnet.
 As with the spirit of why I started the lab, I would recommend you to use [ligolo-ng](https://github.com/nicocha30/ligolo-ng) and you will never have to touch `proxychains` again! (for Dante, at least...)